 If you’re a big fan of being able to personalize stunning RGB lighting, this microphone ensures that you can customize it according to your style!

-Its radiant RGB lighting ensures that your room will always have a splash of color!
+I really like how the radiant RGB lighting ensures that my room always has a splash of color!

 It also provides high-quality sound and features an interesting build quality!
 Here are some of its more notable aspects:

 - Anti-vibration Shock Mount: To avoid picking up external noise, the built-in shock mount serves to separate the microphone with the help of elastic rope suspension.

 - Mount Adapter: This adapter can fit 3/8″ and 5/8″ threaded setups and be placed on a mic stand or a boom arm.